 When Traynor meets with Veronica on a pier in Dublin, he parks his car right behind Veronica's car, between two small pillars.
 When their meeting is over, Veronica drives away, which should be impossible because the exit off the pier is completely blocked by Traynor's car and the pillars.
 See more »

-It'll be worse for me, and it'll be worse for journalism or any journalist if they were to be intimidated, then that means they've won, and they're not going to win.
+It'll be worse for me, and it'll be worse for journalism or any journalist if I was to be intimidated.
+Then that means they've won, and they're not going to win.

 See more »